List of most visited museums in the Netherlands

 The list of most visited museums in the Netherlands contains the museums in the Netherlands with more than 250,000 visitors per year.
-Thirteen of these museums are located in Amsterdam, the country's capital.
+Fourteen of these museums are located in Amsterdam, the country's capital.

+In addition, the entire group of separate museums and windmills in the rural Zaanse Schans area, northwest of Amsterdam, attracted 2,200,000 tourists in 2017.